arckuk/arckuk-sauce/README.md

 A graph of the current and best power as a function of time for the currently watched athlete - a continuously updated and evolving power curve.
 Values can be shown in Watts, or W/KG (lower left of screenshot)

 ## Installation
-Download the zip of this repository (Click green '<> Code ' button above, then 'Download ZIP').
+Download the zip of this repository (Click green '<> Code ▼' button near the top of this screen, then 'Download ZIP').
 Extract the arckuk-sauce-main folder into your SauceMods folder (the result should be Documents\SauceMods\arckuk-sauce-main\...).
 Restart Sauce, and enable the arckuk mods.
 ```
 Documents
 ├── ...